Get All the Dirt

 Flowers are stunning . . . while they’re in bloom.
 Flashy foliage plants look fabulous day in and day out.
 No weekends or evening off.
 Seasoned gardeners know this trick and use foliage plants generously.
 Here’s your opportunity to do the same.

 And as with most other bulbs, size matters; ours are the big 3” tubers, the largest ones available from growers.
 Why bother?
 Because these produce larger plants - more breezy color and more impact.
 If you’re going to take the time and make the space for fun garden additions, why settle for under-performing little stuff?

 Caladiums grow well in light ranges from full sun to bright shade.
 Light needs vary with cultivar; choose a variety that is well suited to the available light in your selected site.
 Well suited to a variety of garden tasks, caladiums are excellent for edgings (short types), back of border framing (tall types), hanging baskets (small to medium height) and mixed containers (size to work with your pot and design).
 In other words, there’s lots of flexibility.
 For bedding and edging, select a location where the soil drains well.
 Puddles that persist after a rainstorm are indicators of less than ideal drainage.

 Caladiums prefer moist but not soggy soil.
 Average garden soil or a commercial potting mix will work well.
-Adding a little bone meal when planting will provide slow-release nutrients to support all season.
-Or provide 6-6-6 fertilizer once a month.
+Adding a little balanced, slow release fertilizer when planting provides nutrients to support growth all season.
 For beds, mulching after the bulbs have sprouted helps keep the soil cooler and reduces watering needs.

 Examine the bulbs, looking for the side with the knobs.
 These are where the eyes are located and where new sprouts will develop.
 You’ll want to plant with the knobby side facing up.
 Loosen the soil to a depth of 4-6”, tuck the bulbs in and cover with 1" to 1.5” of soil.
 Water well to settle the soil around the bulbs.